mdcdi1315/dotnetresourcesextensions/README.md

 - Custom XML resources.
 Writes and reads out custom XML (**NOT** `Resx`) using the `System.Xml` namespace.

-- Custom MS-INI resources.
-Although that sounds weird , those classes depend on a pseudo-syntax of the usual INI files to write and read resources.

 - Custom ResX resources.
 These are modified copies of the ResX classes defined in the [Windows Forms Project](https://github.com/dotnet/winforms).
 The Windows Forms ResX reader cannot read the results produced from them , because they are modified to accomondate some changes in order to make them cross-compatible.
 Additionally the Custom ResX reader can now read all ResX formats , old and new , effectively.